 Prenuptial and Postnuptial Agreements

 For many couples, prenuptial and postnuptial agreements can limit the potential acrimony in the event of a divorce and settle questions about the future.
 A solidly drafted agreement can reduce the costs of litigation in the event of a divorce and improve the chances for a couple to control the disposition of their property, even if California law would have provided for a different outcome.
 A prenuptial agreement is signed before a marriage, while a postnuptial agreement is signed after a couple is already married.
-At Lerner Poole, our divorce attorneys are Certified Family Law Specialists who can help individuals in San Francisco and elsewhere in the Bay Area draft and finalize a sophisticated agreement.
-We know how to reach an arrangement that complies with California law and specifically addresses how all your marital assets will be handled in the event of a separation or divorce.Constructing Valid Prenuptial and Postnuptial Agreements in California
+At Lerner Poole, our divorce attorneys are Certified Family Law Specialists who can help individuals in the Bay Area draft and finalize a sophisticated agreement.
+Our San Francisco prenuptial agreement lawyers know how to reach an arrangement that complies with California law and specifically addresses how all your marital assets will be handled in the event of a separation or divorce.Constructing Valid Prenuptial and Postnuptial Agreements in California

 Prenuptial and postnuptial agreements are contracts that must be in writing and signed by both parties.
 California gives both prospective spouses and existing spouses broad latitude to arrange their marital affairs and create a plan to establish clear financial boundaries and deal with the possibility of divorce.